-Before you can install an application from GitHub, you need to meet the requirements.
+1. Before you install any application from GitHub, the system needs to meet certain requirements.
 Run the following commands:

 sudo apt-get install libncurses5-dev libncursesw5-dev

-This command installs two necessary ncurses packages.
+This command installs two required ncurses packages.
 The last few lines in the output should look similar to this:

-Once it’s done, install git with this command:
+2. Once that's done, install git with this command:

 sudo apt install git

-After git, install the make tool.
-This tool necessary to build and install packages from non-official repositories.
+3. After git, install the make tool.
+The make tool builds and installs packages from non-official repositories.

 sudo apt install make

-The final package to install is the build-essential package which contains the compiler we need.
+4. Finally, install the build-essential package which contains the necessary compiler:

 sudo apt install build-essential

-Give it a minute or two to finish, and you are ready to install the latest Vim from GitHub.
+Give it a minute or two to complete, and you are ready to install the latest version of Vim from GitHub.

 Step 2: Install Vi Improved (Vim) Text Editor